Nikaoto/nodejs-recruiter-virus/README.md

 Here she is: https://www.linkedin.com/in/ingrid-buiter-mba-473b24108/

 The PDF in this repository is the job description she sent me.
-I've also dumped the conversation log in `screenshots/`, look at them in a chronological order to see how sophisticated this is.
+I've also dumped the conversation log in `screenshots/`, look at them in chronological order to see how sophisticated this is.

 I'm simply studying the virus now and will make a post about it ASAP.